AdarshSenSingh/fashion/README.md

 [Many ML libraries](#loading-data-with-other-machine-learning-libraries) already include Fashion data/API, give it a try!

 You can use direct links to download the dataset.
-The data is stored in the **same** format as the original [MNIST data](http://yann.lecun.com/exdb/mnist/).
+The data is stored in the **same** format as the original [data](http://yann.lecun.com/exdb/mnist/).

 | Name  | Content | Examples | Size | Link | MD5 Checksum|
 | --- | --- |--- | --- |--- |--- |